Cortisol Blood Test

 Production of Cortisol in the Body

-Synthesis and secretion of cortisol by the adrenal gland are controlled by a negative feedback mechanism within the hypothalamus-pituitary-adrenal cortex axis.
+synthesis and secretion of cortisol by the adrenal gland are controlled by a negative feedback mechanism within the hypothalamus-pituitary-adrenal cortex axis.
 The hypothalamus secretes corticotropin-releasing hormone (CRH), which triggers the pituitary to release adrenocorticotropic hormone (ACTH), if the cortisol level is low.
 This stimulates the synthesis and secretion of cortisol by the adrenal gland.
 Cortisol itself acts in a negative feedback mechanism on the pituitary gland and the hypothalamus.
-Additionally, increased cortisol secretion occurs after stress.
+Additionally, increased cortisol secretion occurs after stress, which can lead to symptoms of low cortisol levels such as fatigue, weight loss, and low blood pressure.

 Test Cortisol Levels During the Day